top of page

 • SOLO – 6 hours of solo flight including:

-• five hours of navigation
+• Five hours of navigation

 • You will need to meet the requirements of an EASA LAPL medical certificate.
 This can be